- Military Life Cycle

-Many Marine Corps deployments happen on Navy ships, or they may fly to their deployment location.
+Many Marine Corps deployments happen on Navy ships, or service members may fly to their deployment location.
 The majority of Marine Corps deployments include approximately one year of training followed by six to seven months of actual deployment time.
 However, a significant number of Marine Corps deployments may be scheduled for one year or more.

 The Marine Corps prepares to support a wide variety of missions, often on short notice.
 Deployment types include training exercises, force readiness, supporting ongoing missions and humanitarian support.
-(Streaming YouTube is currently blocked from DOD networks.)

 Many Navy deployments are on ships or submarines.
-Whether your service member is permanently assigned to the ship or sub, or joining the vessel as part of a separate unit such as an aircraft squadron, they’ll spend many months before the deployment participating in a wide variety of training both on and off the ship or sub.
-Ship- or sub-based deployments typically last six or seven months, though occasionally, they will go longer.
+Whether your service member is permanently assigned to the ship or sub or is joining the vessel as part of a separate unit such as an aircraft squadron, they’ll spend many months before the deployment participating in a wide variety of training both on and off the ship or sub.
+Ship- or sub-based deployments typically last six or seven months, though occasionally they will go longer.
 The time at sea may be broken up by port calls, where the ship pulls into a town and the sailors are permitted to go ashore and enjoy some time off.

 Air Force deployment